quii/learn-go-with-tests/command-line.md

 ./PokerCLI_test.go:27:3: undefined: assertPlayerWin
 ```

 We have now stumbled into more questions on package design.
+In order to test our software we made unexported stubs and helper functions which are no longer available for us to use in our `PokerCLI_test`.

 #### `Do we want to have our stubs and helpers 'public' ?`

 This is a subjective discussion.
-One could definitely argue that you do not want to pollute your package's API with code to facilitate tests.
+One could argue that you do not want to pollute your package's API with code to facilitate tests.

 In the presentation ["Advanced Testing with Go"](https://speakerdeck.com/mitchellh/advanced-testing-with-go?slide=53) by Mitchell Hashimoto it is described how at HashiCorp they advocate doing this so that users of the package can write tests without having to re-invent the wheel writing stubs.
 In our case this would mean anyone using our poker package wont have to create their own stub `PlayerStore` if they wish to work with our code.